Introduction to Project

-The primary team project for the semester will a construction a "museum exhibit" in a medium of your choice (a poster, video, pamphlet, or other format) that describes and explains some group of fossil organisms, important fossil site, event of Earth history, or other paleontology topic.
+The primary team project for the semester will be the construction a "museum exhibit" in a medium of your choice (a poster, video, pamphlet, board game, children's book, or other creative format) that describes and explains some group of fossil organisms, important fossil site, event of Earth history, or other paleontology topic.
 These exhibits will be shown online on the course website (the exact format will vary based on the medium you chose), and available for other students and visitors to the site.
 As years go by, the "museum" will expand as classes add new topics to the galleries.

-By the end of the the project your team will produce two final deliverable graded items:
+By the end of the project your team will produce two final deliverable graded items:

-Make It Understandable: Let us address this before the nitty-gritty details: your goal is to create the version of a natural history museum exhibit.
+Let us address this before the nitty-gritty details: your goal is to create the version of a natural history museum exhibit or similar creative outreach project.
 As such, you must not assume your audience has your knowledge of the subject matter.
 You need to provide them with the most important, basic information right up front.
 The rest of the information should flow from that.
 I strongly encourage you to show drafts to friends and family who are not in the course, to see if it makes sense.

 Additionally, keep in mind that making it understandable requires that YOU understand it.
 Don't put on text just because you read it; make sure you know what that text means and why it would be important to include it.